FAQs: Winter Shelter

 The City of Courtenay has taken a leadership role in responding to community concerns regarding a lack of shelter for unhoused individuals, including leading the development of a regional Winter Shelter Strategy to address the need for respite from winter weather across the Comox Valley.

-The City of Courtenay has made an emergency policy decision to temporarily allow the property at 971 Cumberland Road to be used for winter shelter services until April 15, 2025.
+The City of Courtenay made an emergency policy decision at the December 11, 2024 Council meeting to temporarily allow the property at 971 Cumberland Road to be used for winter shelter services until April 15, 2025.
 This is a direct result of the urgent need for winter shelter this season.
 Any further delay in providing this service risks negative and serious impacts to the health of the region’s unhoused residents.

 City Council has temporarily allowed 971 Cumberland Road to be used for the provision of winter shelter services until April 15, 2025.
 The provision of shelter is the jurisdiction of the Province, through BC Housing which has two main winter shelter programs:

-To date, BC Housing has confirmed that funding is available for an EWR at 971 Cumberland Road.
-BC Housing will engage a local service provider to be the shelter operator at this location.
+BC Housing has confirmed that funding is available for an EWR at 971 Cumberland Road.
+BC Housing has engaged Lookout Housing and Health Society as the shelter operator at this location.

 More information on emergency shelter programs and operations can be found here: Emergency Shelter Program | BC Housing

-The shelter is expected to open in early 2025 following the completion of necessary building upgrades.
+The shelter opened in early February 2025 following the completion of necessary building upgrades.

-The shelter will operate overnight, and as an EWR would be activated based on meeting predetermined weather thresholds as approved by BC Housing, typically 7 p.m. to 7 a.m. nightly.
+The shelter operates overnight as an EWR, and is activated based on meeting predetermined weather thresholds as approved by BC Housing, from 8:30pm to 7 a.m. nightly.

-It is estimated that the shelter will have capacity for approximately 20 people overnight.
+The shelter currently has capacity for approximately 20 people overnight.

 The City and local service provider are committed to supporting this essential service while also mitigating any potential impacts to neighbours.